ldez/gomoddirectives/readme.md

   enable:
     - gomoddirectives

-linters-settings:
+  settings:
     gomoddirectives:
       # Allow local `replace` directives.
       # Default: false
       replace-local: true

       # List of allowed `replace` directives.
       # Default: []
       replace-allow-list:
         - launchpad.net/gocheck
       # Allow to not explain why the version has been retracted in the `retract` directives.
       # Default: false
       retract-allow-no-explanation: true

       # Forbid the use of the `exclude` directives.
       # Default: false
       exclude-forbidden: true

       # Forbid the use of the `toolchain` directive.
       # Default: false
       toolchain-forbidden: true

       # Defines a pattern to validate `toolchain` directive.
       # Default: '' (no match)
       toolchain-pattern: 'go1\.22\.\d+$'

       # Forbid the use of the `tool` directives.
       # Default: false
       tool-forbidden: true

       # Forbid the use of the `godebug` directive.
       # Default: false
       go-debug-forbidden: true

       # Defines a pattern to validate `go` minimum version directive.
       # Default: '' (no match)
       go-version-pattern: '1\.\d+(\.0)?$'
 ```

 ### As a CLI